Enterlucent/open-space-game-sandbox/CONTRIBUTING.md

     * Will need to have the "approved" label and have not already been assigned
 2. Once you have an Issue that you would like to resolve you may wish to join the [Discord](https://discord.gg/zk3NZEc) server to see if any others are also working on the same Issue.
 3. [Fork](https://help.github.com/articles/fork-a-repo/) the [Studio](https://github.com/Enterlucent/open-space-game-studio) repository
-4. Make any changes or additions to a new branch {your-github-user}-Issue{Issue-id} (ie mdwigley-Issue224) of the "Internal" sub-module (./Assets/Internal/)
+4. Make any changes or additions to a new branch {your-github-user}-issue{issue-id} (ie mdwigley-issue#224) of the "Internal" sub-module (./Assets/Internal/)
     * [Fetch](https://help.github.com/articles/fetching-a-remote/) the origin branch often to ensure you stay in sync
 5. Submit a [Pull Request](https://help.github.com/articles/about-pull-requests/) that includes just your changes.
     * Make sure to give it the label of 'assets'.